steveycee/mancjs-nightwatchjs-visualdiff/README.md

 # NighwatchJS VRT Demo for MancJS September 2023

+This is a basic react app using create react app with a basic visual diff test using NightwatchVRT for presentation purposes.

 ## TODO:

 - Get Nightwatch Running on a basic test, do I use a local app? probably should